ShinRyujin03/CameraAI2/README.md

     ```

 ### Running the Application

-1. Start the application using the provided run script:
+- Please replace `path_to_the_project` with your actual path
+1. Set the environment variable on each device:
+    ```bash
+    export CAMERA_AI_PATH=path_to_the_project/CameraAI2
     ```
-    /app/main/run.py
+2. Start the application using the provided run script:

+    ```bash
+    cd path_to_the_project/CameraAI2
+    python app/main/main.py
     ```

-2. The application will start, and you can now access the API at `http://localhost:1102` or http://127.0.0.1:1102.
+3. The application will start, and you can now access the API at http://localhost:1102 or http://127.0.0.1:1102.

 ### API Usage